 I just had no idea how much making a baby can totally kick your butt!
 I always sympathized with my pregnant friends, but now I can definitely empathize as well.

 My latest healthy craving has been tomato soup.
 With all the rain we’ve been having, it’s not even close to tomato season here.
 So I used canned tomatoes for this recipe.
-While you can definitely substitute fresh tomatoes, I love that this is a recipe I can enjoy affordably year round.
+While you can definitely substitute fresh tomatoes (just blend them until you get about 2 cups worth), I love that this is a recipe I can enjoy year round, even when tomatoes aren’t in season.

 Because of the indigestion (which I’d never really experienced much before being pregnant), I didn’t want the soup too acidic.
 But I also didn’t want to add a bunch of sugar to try and sweeten it up.
 Instead I decided to use some local carrots.
 They’re pretty much always in season here, and a great source of vitamin A for the baby’s development and much needed fiber for my, well, you know.